 If you like a little texture in your bread, you’ll love Jiffy cornbread with creamed corn, and jalapeno cheddar cornbread.

 Ingredient Notes and Substitutions

-- Jiffy corn muffin mix – If you can’t find Jiffy mix, you can use any cornbread mix available.
+- Jiffy corn muffin mix – If you can’t find Jiffy mix, you can use any corn muffin mix available.

-- Large eggs – To make cornbread without eggs, use 5 1/2 tablespoons of mayonnaise to silken tofu, or an egg replacer like Simply Eggless, following the directions for 2 eggs.
+- Large eggs – To make this dish without eggs, use 5 1/2 tablespoons of mayonnaise to silken tofu, or an egg replacer like Simply Eggless, following the directions for 2 eggs.

 - Buttermilk – No buttermilk?
 No problem!
-To make buttermilk from milk, use 3/4 cup of milk and add 3 teaspoons of vinegar or lemon juice to make 2/3 cup of buttermilk.
+To make it from milk, use 3/4 cup of milk and add 3 teaspoons of vinegar or lemon juice to make 2/3 cup.

-- Melted butter – You can also use vegetable oil if you don’t have butter in hand.
+- Melted butter – You can also use vegetable oil if you don’t have butter on hand.

 Skillet Preparation.
 Preheat the oven to 400 degrees F. Lightly grease your casserole dish or cast iron skillet, then set it aside.